0 Comments

 Generation SERVE is a bridge that introduces families to local nonprofits.
 Together we can make an even bigger impact on our community.
 This holiday season find more ways than just our calendar that you can volunteer locally and the reasons that your support is so important.

+If looking at the guide on your desktop, please hover your mouse over the cover and click when you see an arrow.
+If you need to go back, move the mouse to the left side of the document until you see an arrow in the opposite direction and click backwards.
+Looking to support Generation SERVE this #GivingSeason?
+Learn about our #GivingTuesday campaign today!
 Family Volunteer Day 2022 was a success thanks to the families, sponsors, and Central Texas nonprofits who helped make the day extra special.
 This year's event included puppies, worms, a DJ, Generation SERVE's Teen Advisory Board learning about how you will change the world, and over 25 volunteer projects that went to 28 partner nonprofits.
 Together we made an in-kind and time donation equivalent to $17,780!

 As a community of volunteers, it can be easy to underestimate your impact.
 It can even feel like you aren't making that big of a difference.
 YOU ARE!!!
 Days like Family Volunteer Day demonstrate what we can do when we all do a little.
 They also show us how an hour and a half can spark hours of conversations and learning.
 Together we can always do more.
 Thank you for volunteering through Generation SERVE and continuing to spark the love of volunteering with your children.
 Sign up for your next event today!
 Generation SERVE is on a mission to create a generation of empathetic community-minded leaders.
 Through our volunteer activities we are often the catalyst for families to begin important conversations.
 But even when we aren’t, we want to be a resource for parents and families to begin their research so that conversations around the dinner table can be meaningful, clear, and informative.